Bix Beiderbecke: Whiteman

 The heavy touring and recording schedule with Whiteman's orchestra may have exacerbated Beiderbecke's long-term alcoholism, though this is a contentious point.
 Whiteman's violinist Matty Malneck said "The work was so hard, you almost had to drink" (Note: Bix: 'Ain't None of Them Play Like Him Yet' (1981), film documentary, directed and produced by Brigitte Berman.) adding "He didn't get to play the things he loved with the Whiteman band because we were a symphonic band and we played the same thing every night, and it got to be tiresome."

 On November 30, 1928, whilst on tour in Cleveland, Beiderbecke suffered what Lion terms "a severe nervous crisis" and Sudhalter and Evans suggest "was in all probability an acute attack of delirium tremens", presumably triggered by Beiderbecke's attempt to curb his alcohol intake.
 "He cracked up, that's all", trombonist Bill Rank said.
 "Just went to pieces; broke up a roomful of furniture in the hotel."

 In February 1929, Beiderbecke returned home to Davenport to convalesce and was hailed by the local press as "the world's hottest cornetist".
 He then spent the summer with Whiteman's band in Hollywood in preparation for the shooting of a new talking picture, The King of Jazz.
 Production delays prevented any real work from being done on the film, leaving Beiderbecke and his pals plenty of time to drink heavily.
 By September, he was back in Davenport, where his parents helped him to seek treatment.
 He spent a month, from October 14 until November 18, at the Keeley Institute in Dwight, Illinois.
-According to Lion, an examination by Keeley physicians confirmed the damaging effects of Bix's long-term reliance on alcohol: "Bix admitted to having used liquor 'in excess' for the past nine years, his daily dose over the last three years amounting to three pints of 'whiskey' and twenty cigarettes.....A Hepatic dullness was obvious, 'knee jerk could not be obtained' – which confirmed the spread of the polyneuritis, and Bix was 'swaying in Romberg position' – standing up with his eyes closed".
+According to Lion, an examination by Keeley physicians confirmed the damaging effects of Beiderbecke's long-term reliance on alcohol: "Bix admitted to having used liquor 'in excess' for the past nine years, his daily dose over the last three years amounting to three pints of 'whiskey' and twenty cigarettes.....A Hepatic dullness was obvious, 'knee jerk could not be obtained' – which confirmed the spread of the polyneuritis, and Bix was 'swaying in Romberg position' – standing up with his eyes closed".

 While he was away, Whiteman famously kept his chair open in Beiderbecke's honor, in the hope that he would occupy it again.
 However, when he returned to New York at the end of January 1930, Beiderbecke did not rejoin Whiteman and performed only sparingly.
 On his last recording session, in New York, on September 15, 1930, Beiderbecke played on the original recording of Hoagy Carmichael's new song, "Georgia on My Mind", with Carmichael doing the vocals, Eddie Lang on guitar, Joe Venuti on violin, Jimmy Dorsey on clarinet and alto saxophone, Jack Teagarden on trombone, and Bud Freeman on tenor saxophone.
 The song would go on to become a jazz and popular music standard.
 In 2014, the 1930 recording of "Georgia on My Mind" was inducted into the Grammy Hall of Fame.